 Tribit Stormbox Micro: Budget and Micro Pick

 The budget end of the Bluetooth speaker market is full of terrible speakers.
 Because of that, you don’t want to go ultra-cheap.
 But, on the other hand, $50 seems a good sweet spot that’s affordable for most and allows for enough functionality and power to be worth using.
 And that’s right where the Tribit Stormbox Micro

 sits.
 This speaker is tiny and can sit in the palm of your hand.
 Yet, it can crank out a genuinely surprising amount of volume for a speaker of this size.

 Bass response is good, too, given the size and price.
 There’s even IP67 dustproofing and water resistance here.
 The smaller size includes required trade-offs, like shorter battery life (around 8 hours).
 But for the size and price, you’ll be quite happy.

 Weatherproof speakers can stand up to some level of use and abuse.
 However, this doesn’t mean they are indestructible.
 For added protection no matter where you take your speaker, purchase a quality portable audio extended warranty

 Upsie’s extended warranties for Bluetooth speakers are refreshingly affordable and straightforward.
-Coverage terms are easy to understand, and Upsie’s US-based claims service team is ready for any questions customers may have.
+Coverage terms are easy to understand, and Upsie’s claims service team is ready for any questions customers may have.
 In addition, Upsie protects your speakers from damage, including manufacturing defects and accidental damage.